yaya2devops/bachelor-guide/docs/README.md

 ---

-# Overview
+# Motivation
+When considering about a career in Tech.
+This bachelor's appears to be extremely accurate.
+Including  a good **foundation** to computers from low-level hardware (**Assembly**) to a widely used language like **C, C++ & Python**.
+In addition to assisting with **networking**, scripting w/**Bash**.

+This degree will introduce you to some of the incredible innovations that the world is constantly leveraging to provide value, such as Web & Mobile Development, Computer Architecture, Microcontroller programming, Cloud computing, and software testing..

+Although Computer Science appears to have received the most attention, this degree is equivalent in terms of **knowledge provided**.
 ![Photo of ISTIC](images/ISTICdoura.png)
-When considering about a career in technology.
-This bachelor's appears to be extremely accurate.
-Including  a good foundation to computers from low-level hardware (assembly) to a widely used language like C, C++ & Python.
-In addition to assisting with networking, scripting w/Bash and embedded systems depending on the interest.

 # Path to options
 After two semesters of success, the student should be able to choose between two specialties for the 3 semesters left.